-We are committed to ensuring that staff receive appropriate training to support children with their mental health.
+We are committed to ensuring that staff receive appropriate training to effectively support children's mental health and wellbeing.

 13. Policy review

 This policy will be reviewed every two years and may be revised in line with feedback from staff and in response to statutory updates.